Table of Contents

 Let us learn the process with the help of an example.

-CONCEPT: HOW TO CREATE TIME SLOTS / DIVIDE THE TIME IN SLOTS
+HOW TO CREATE TIME SLOTS IN EXCEL

 The slots can be created very easily.